clerixmaxime/events-api-lifecycle-demo/README.md

 * Playbook: `deploy-api.yml`
 * Inventory: `Prompt on Launch`
 * Extra-variables: `Prompt on Launch`
+* Ansible-Environment (allows to use the venv created before) : `/var/lib/awx/venv/jinja2.8`

 For both the TEST and PROD environments, you will have to declare an inventory into AWX.